Eating Disorder Tests

 ON THIS PAGE

-An eating disorder test is a series of questions that are designed to help identify whether a person may be experiencing symptoms of an eating disorder.
+Eating disorder tests are a series of questions that are designed to help identify whether a person may be experiencing symptoms of an eating disorder.
 These tests are typically self-administered and can be found online, although it is important to note that they are not a substitute for a professional diagnosis.

 Eating disorder tests may ask questions about a person’s eating habits, attitudes toward food, body image, and emotional state.
 They may also ask about physical symptoms such as weight loss, binge eating, or purging behaviors.

-Here’s some info about the most common types of eating disorder.
+Here’s some info about the most common types of eating disorders covered in the eating disorder tests.

 - Anorexia nervosa: Anorexia nervosa is an eating disorder characterized by a fear of gaining weight and a distorted body image.
 Because their brain sends signal that make them feel fat, people with anorexia often restrict their food intake, leading to severe weight loss, malnutrition, and other health problems.